Top 10 Christian Bodybuilders (Who Found God)

 Bob Birdsong was a classic bodybuilder from the 1970s, winning many titles, including Mr. America, Mr. International, and Mr. Universe.
 Bob had particularly impressive arm development and vascularity.

-Bob wasn’t always brawny; he once weighed 97 pounds and was bullied due to his weak stature and surname.
+Bob wasn’t always physically strong; at one point, he weighed 97 pounds and faced bullying because of his small stature and surname.

-He was born again in 1975, which led to him using muscle magazines as a platform to share the gospel with millions of readers all over the world.
+In 1975, he experienced a spiritual awakening, which inspired him to use muscle magazines as a platform to spread the gospel to millions of readers worldwide.

 Bob condemns the use of steroids in bodybuilding today, saying it is something he would change.
 However, he truthfully admits to using them in the past (1).
 Bob is currently a church minister in California and regularly lifts weights at 71 years old.